How to Build a No-Code Trading Bot in 2026

 What is the difference between a no-code trading bot and Pine Script?

 Pine Script is a proprietary programming language that requires learning coding syntax.
 A no-code trading bot uses visual nodes and connections instead.
 Additionally, TradingView (Pine Script) only generates alerts; it does not execute trades directly.
-A visual platform like VanTixS handles the full pipeline from backtesting through live execution.
+A visual platform like Vantixs handles the full pipeline from backtesting through paper-trading review.

 This content is educational and not financial advice.
 Trading involves risk of loss.